w3c/wot-binding-templates/VOCABULARY-CREATION-GUIDE.md

 # Vocabulary Creation Guide

-Thing Description Forms can be extended with annotations on how to activate affordances.
+Thing Description Forms can be extended with annotations that further describe how to access affordances.
-These annotations are typically from protocol vocabularies that need to exist separately from the binding template document.
+These annotations are typically reused from existing protocol vocabularies that need to exist separately from the binding template document.
 This document gives guidance how such vocabularies can be created and how they should be used together with the templates and tools provided.

 ## Components of a Binding Template